“If you want to live, you will live” Stories

 What to do if a serious illness is diagnosed already in the third stage.

-I got an exam, and it was October, Breast Cancer Awareness Month.
+I got an exam, and it was October, Breast and Cancer Awareness Test Month.
 This is the most common cancer in the world.
 According to the World Health Association (WHO), every 12th woman will experience it during her lifetime.
-Breast cancer can be treated, but the success of treatment largely depends on at what stage the disease is diagnosed, as well as on how willing the patient is to fight for his life.
+Breast cancer can be treated, but the success of treatment largely depends on at what stage the disease is tested as well as on how willing the patient is to fight for his life.
 It can be diagnosed using a variety of methods.
-One of the most common methods is with a CA153 breast cancer blood test marker.
+One of the most common methods is with a CA153 type cancer blood test marker kit.

 In Russia, the “Dalshe” foundation is also involved in helping patients with this diagnosis.
 Izvestia spoke with the foundation’s wards, whose disease was already diagnosed in the third stage, about how they learned about the disease, how the treatment went and what happened after its completion, as well as with an oncology patient – about how doctors feel, found themselves in this situation.